Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

-I highly suggest going that extra step to squeeze some fresh lemon and orange juice.
-The acidity from these citrus fruits really adds a level of freshness and don't use imitations unless it really can't be avoided.
+I highly suggest going that extra mile and squeezing some fresh lemon and orange juice.
+The acidity from these citrus fruits really adds a level of freshness and don't use imitations unless they really can't be avoided.

 When is it cooked?
 When is it over-cooked?